-Join Aaron F. Ross for an in-depth discussion in this video Laying out the scene, part of Creating Fluid Effects in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Laying out the scene, part of Maya: Creating Fluid Effects (2013).

 In our final chapter on creating fluid effects in Maya, we're going to look at underwater scenes.…Here in this scene I've got a lot of scene elements.
 I've got a sky dome and…clouds above the water.
 I've got the surface of the water.
 Below the water we…have a fluid container to create a fog effect, and there are some paint effects for the kelp here.…In the chapter we're only going to focus in on the fluid aspects of this scene.…Let's take a look at the scene in Maya.…

 Here I've created a whole bunch of scene elements, everything except for the water.…There's a sky dome here, which is a large sphere.
 This is box is a 3D…container which includes some clouds, and then I've got some paint effects kelp here as well.…I won't be covering any of those techniques in this course.…I covered them in a different course, which is Maya 2011: Creating Natural Environments.…Here we're just going to focus in on the Maya fluids.
 Let's go ahead and create an ocean.…

 In the Dynamics menu set, I'll go to Fluid Effects>Ocean>Create Ocean>Options.…

 - Simulating convincing surfaces of water and other liquids